 |A message from DRGO:

-We reviewed a new book
+We reviewed a good book:

 We called out bad, anti-gun (little distinction there) science and politics: